 Back in September, Carano’s Twitter followers asked if she would add pronouns to her Twitter bio in order to demonstrate her support for the trans community.
 Using pronouns is something trans and non-binary people often do so they will not be misgendered.
 Examples would be she/her/hers or they/them/theirs.

 Carano, who felt she was being harassed “in every way,” decided to add the words “boop/bob/beep” to her Twitter bio instead of actual pronouns.
 Presumably, it was a reference to the droids from the Star Wars universe.
 Fans didn’t think it was funny and immediately called for her removal from the show.

-First, Carano tweeted a meme that read: “Democratic government leaders now recommends (sic) we all wear blindfolds along with masks so we can’t see what’s really going on.”
+Shortly after the presidential election in November, Carano tweeted a meme that read: “Democratic government leaders now recommends (sic) we all wear blindfolds along with masks so we can’t see what’s really going on.”

 Carano took it up a notch by following President Trump’s lead and making baseless claims about election voter fraud.
 She wrote a long tweet saying that we should “investigate every state” and “flush out the fake votes.”

 Carano’s tweet read: “We need to clean up the election process so we are not left feeling the way we do today.
 Put laws in place that protect us against voter fraud.
 Investigate every state.
 Film the counting.
 Flush out the fake votes.
 Require ID.
 Make Voter Fraud end in 2020.
 Fix the system.”

 According to Insider, Carano has also promoted a social media app called Parler, which has been lauded by right-wing pundits.
 Parler claims to be a place where people can practice “free speech” without worrying about pesky “fact checkers.”
 Some of Carano’s Twitter followers have not responded well to her promotion of Parler, with one fan calling the app a platform for “right wing racists.”